 - Actual rates increase (exceeds limit)

 - Actual rates increase (at or within limit)

 - Quantified limit on rates increase

-The quantified limit on rates revenue contained in Council's 2015-2025 long-term plan was based on an amount per rateable property.
+The quantified limit on rates revenue contained in Council's Long Term Plan 2015-2025 was based on an amount per rateable property.
 That amount in 2018 was \$2,999.

 Rates (increases) affordability